sockitfpga/Menu_SoCkit/Readme.md

-# Startup core for MiSTer
+# Startup core for MiSTer SoCkit

 * **ESC** - switch to options
 * **F1** - switch the background